The integer point transform as a complete invariant: Passing from finite point sets to polytopes

 \section{Passing from finite point sets to polytopes}

-Let's start with a non-example, which will show the importance of convexity when passing from arbitrary sets of integer points in $\Z^d$ to the family of integer polytopes.
+Let us start with a~non-example, which will show the importance of convexity when passing from arbitrary sets of integer points in $\Z^d$ to the family of integer polytopes.
 Suppose we have two \emph{non-convex polytopes} $\PP, \QQ \subset \R^d$.
 It would be nice to say that if $\PP \cap \Z^d = \QQ \cap \Z^d$, then $\PP = \QQ$.
-Unfortunately, even in $\R^2$ we have simple counter-examples, as Figure \ref{Nonconvex} shows.
+Unfortunately, even in $\R^2$ we have simple counterexamples, as Figure~\ref{Nonconvex} shows.

-Fortunately, we have the very easy fact (Lemma \ref{simple lemma, going from point set to polytope} below) that in the context of convex polytopes we do have such an implication, as follows.
+Fortunately, we have the very easy fact (Lemma~\ref{simple lemma, going from point set to polytope} below) that in the context of convex polytopes we do have such an implication, as follows.

 \begin{lemma} Let $\PP, \QQ \subset \R^d$ be two convex integer polyhedra.